-Press TIMER and enter the amount of time to delay the start of cooking.
+- Press TIMER and enter the amount of time to delay the start of cooking the start of cooking. - Press START.

-Press START.
 The timer will begin counting down to zero and cooking will then begin.

 How to Use to Set a Holding Time